elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     (default is "Y"):y

-Next let&#8217;s disconnect from this host and connect to the mac mini:
+Next let's disconnect from this host and connect to the mac mini:

     PowerCLI C:\> Disconnect-VIServer